 - Photocopy of passport (picture included and must be of good quality)

-- Two written references - one from the Head of Department, one from a senior local sponsor with links to the UK.
+- Two written references - one from the Head of Department, and one from a senior local sponsor with links to the UK.
 Please state if your senior local sponsor does not have links to the UK on your application.
-Both references must be on letter headed paper of the institute where your referees are currently working and must include a work email address.
+Both references must be on the letterhead paper of the institute where your referees are currently working and must include a work email address.
 Guidance on what information should be included on the reference letters can be found within the application form.

 - A copy of the candidate’s log book (this must be up-to-date and guidelines are listed within the application form)